Ken Levine (game developer): Style and themes

-Ken Levine is known for creating narrative-driven games that explore sociological and philosophical themes.
+Levine is known for creating narrative-driven games that explore sociological and philosophical themes.
 He selects dynamic art styles for use in his games, such as art deco, steampunk and frontierism.

 Levine has explored concepts ranging from racial commentary to metaphysics with his games and emphasizes the storytelling aspect of gaming.
-He has cited Mad Men, the Coen brothers and Stanley Kubrick as some of his influences.
+He has cited Mad Men, the Coen brothers, and Stanley Kubrick as some of his influences.

 Personal life

 While Levine considers himself culturally Jewish, he does not follow Judaism, and considers himself an atheist.